manoelstilpen/clique_problem/README.md

 # Clique Problem
-Algorithm in C to resolve the clique problem in graphs.
+C Algorithm to resolve the clique problem.